Erdos-Red-Eye/CMM_Patient_Expenses/README.md

 ## Data EDA Process
 #### Cleaning the data
-- Drop duplicatesd rows across all the columns in the dataset.
+- Drop duplicated rows across all the columns in the dataset.
 #### Percentage of Accepted and Rejected claims in the dataset:
 <p align="center">
 <img src="https://user-images.githubusercontent.com/65901034/203902584-384e719c-5af3-4bfd-af36-e17d9a8e5b88.png"/>